Connecting multiple USB hubs

 In this week's video we answered the popular question of: "Can I connect more than one USBHub2x4/BrainStem device to my computer?".
-Not only did we prove that the answer is yes, but we also wanted to see exactly how many devices we could connect.
+Not only did we prove that the answer is yes, but we also wanted to see exactly how many devices we could connect using our programmable USB hubs.
 In addition, we also discussed a few methods for dealing with multiple devices using our C++ and Python API's.

 If you didn't know already, all of Acroname's software is cross platform meaning it will run on Mac, Windows and Linux.
 Although the video example is only shown on Mac the methods and code used will run on the other platforms too.